truflation/tsn-sdk/docs/api-reference/client.md

 OwnStreamLocator(streamId util.StreamId) StreamLocator
 ```

-Generates a stream locator for the given stream ID.
+Generates a stream locator for the given stream ID, using the current signer as the owner of the stream.

 **Parameters:**
 - `streamId`: The unique identifier for the stream.